Grants awarded

 Invest in open infrastructure

-To improve funding and resourcing for the open technology and systems that research relies on
+To improve funding and resourcing for open technology and systems which underpin access to scholarly research.

 $3,470,000